Can You Get Free School Meals?

 If your child is in Year 3 or above, you may be able to claim means-tested free school meals – it’s easy to set up, and completely confidential.

-Child Tax Credit – This is as long as you are not entitled to Working Tax Credit and your annual gross income
+- Child Tax Credit; this is as long as you’re not entitled to Working Tax Credit and your annual gross income is no more than £16,190

 Means-testing and extra benefits for Key Stage 1 children